navpil/generics-are-hard/README.md

 what the Builder is actually parametrized with.

 There is a discussion how to workaround the issue with additional class and how can a question mark become our savior.

+## comparables

+`Comparable<T>` is one of my favourite interfaces.
+Please check how to actually `CompareComparables` and probably you will get a bit amused (I was when I wrote the example).

 ## fun